DEXA/Bone Density Screening in Shelbyville

 These scans are generally recommended for postmenopausal women as well as anyone over the age of 65.
 It is during these later years that risks for bone fracture, rheumatoid arthritis, or osteoporosis can begin to increase.
 As bones can also be weakened by smoking, excessive drinking habits, corticosteroid drugs, and a deficiency in vitamin D, your doctor may suggest that a patient undergoes a bone density scan if they meet any of those criteria.

 What Happens During a Bone Density Scan?

-Find out why our hospital is ranked among Thompson Reuters Top 100 Hospitals
+Find out why our hospital is ranked among Thompson Reuters Top 100 Hospitals in America.

 - Schedule an appointment with our women’s imaging center.

 - Call us 317.392.3211